kubernetes/website/content/en/docs/tasks/access-application-cluster/connecting-frontend-backend.md

 At this point, you have a `backend` Deployment running three replicas of your `hello` application, and you have a Service that can route traffic to them.
-However, this service is neither available nor resolvable outside the cluster yet.
+However, this service is neither available nor resolvable outside the cluster.

 ## Creating the frontend